-The City's Ten-Year General Fund Plan includes phasing this cost in until the full ARC is achieved.
+The City's General Fund Long Range Financial Model (Model) includes phasing this cost in until the full ARC payment is achieved.
 Pursuant to the valuation, if the City fully funded the ARC, the City would pay for current costs and fund the future liability by the end of the amortization period.
-Because the City has not fully funded the ARC, the City will not meet this goal without additional funding allocations.
+The phase-in of costs included in the Model will allow the City to fully fund the ARC by FY 2022.